Cattail Control

 Mixing Diquat into Sprayer

 Once the product is well-mixed.
-Spray the mixed solution over along the shoreline but not in the water.
+Spray the mixed solution over along the shoreline.
 Use a fan spray nozzle to ensure an even coating on the top and bottom of the weed leaves.

 Prevention